 Ordered by “get back to work fastest”:

-Step 2: Switch to a lighter peer model
+Step 2: Switch model in the picker

-| Capped model | Switch to |
+| Capped on | Switch to |

 |---|---|

-| Deep Research | Plain GPT-5.5 + manually paste source URLs |
+| Deep Research | Plain Instant + paste the source URLs yourself |

-Step 3: Collapse “several small questions” into “one rich prompt”
+Step 3: Collapse several small questions into one rich prompt

 Please answer in this structure: